United Church of Christ in the Philippines: Contemporary issues

 The church believes that every man or woman should be accepted and treated with dignity, grace, and holy love, whatever their sexual orientation (ie, biological sex of person attracted to whom one is attracted).
 In 2014, the denomination voted to adopt a policy that "means that LGBTs should not be discriminated but should be unconditionally accepted...[and]
 Bishop Marigza confirms the openness to ordain openly gay and lesbian church workers."
 In 2016, the Iloilo Ekklesia congregation in Mandurriao, Iloilo City, held the Church’s first LGBT-themed worship service.

 The church has also allowed the ordination of women with full rights of clergy based on biblical principle: "There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus."
 The UCCP, along with some other evangelical Churches, holds that when the historical contexts involved are understood, a coherent biblical argument can be made in favor of women's ordination.

 Worship services

-UCCP local churches typically have worship services three times a week: Sunday morning, Sunday evening, and Wednesday evening.
-Each local congregation has a great deal of freedom in the style and ordering of worship, and therefore services vary among different churches.
-The order may be very traditional and highly liturgical, or it may be very simple and informal.
-Music plays a large role in most UCCP worship services, and ranges from chant to traditional Protestant hymns, to classical sacred music, to more modern music, depending on the preference of the local church.
-Scripture is read and usually preached upon, and an offering is usually collected.
-Services are often focused toward a time of prayer and commitment at the end of the sermon.
-Over the last ten years, an increasing number of UCCP churches have utilized contemporary worship services as their worship style.
-This may involve the use of a projector to display song, drums and electronic piano, clapping of hands, tambourine dance and raising of hands.
-More traditional UCCP churches use hymnals and may have a song leader or music director who directs congregational singing from the pulpit.
+Worship in the United Church of Christ in the Philippines (UCCP) reflects both its Reformed and ecumenical heritage.
+While the denomination provides common liturgical resources, local congregations enjoy considerable freedom in the ordering and style of worship.
+Services typically include the reading and proclamation of Scripture, prayer, congregational singing, the offering, and the celebration of the sacraments.
+Musical styles range from traditional Protestant hymns and choral music to contemporary worship songs, depending on local preference and context.
+Some congregations follow a more formal liturgical order, while others employ less structured forms of worship.
+In recent decades, the use of contemporary worship music, multimedia presentations, and modern musical instruments has become increasingly common in many congregations, particularly in urban areas.